 The IMO adopted an International Convention for the Control and Management of Ships' Ballast Water and Sediments, or the "BWM Convention," in February 2004.
 The BWM Convention's implementing regulations call for a phased introduction of mandatory ballast water exchange requirements (beginning in 2009), to be replaced in time with a requirement for mandatory ballast water treatment.
 The BWM Convention was ratified by the sufficient number of states on September 8, 2016 and entered into force on September 8, 2017.
-As referenced below, the U.S. Coast Guard issued new ballast water management rules on March 23, 2012, and the U.S. Environmental Protection Agency, or "EPA," issued a new Vessel General Permit in March 2013 that contains numeric technology-based ballast water effluent limitations.
+As referenced below, the U.S. Coast Guard issued new ballast water management rules on March 23, 2012, and the U.S. Environmental Protection Agency, or "EPA," issued a five year Vessel General Permit (VGP) in March 2013 that contains numeric technology-based ballast water effluent limitations.
+The VGP program is in the process of being phased out and replaced with National Standards of Performance (NSPs) to be developed by EPA and implemented and enforced by the U.S. Coast Guard.
 From 2016 (or not later than the first intermediate or renewal survey after 2016), only ballast water treatment will be accepted by the BWM Convention.
 Installation of ballast water treatments systems will be needed on all our vessels to comply with the BWM Convention and U.S. regulations discussed below.
-We will begin implementing the ballast water treatment system on vessels at an additional cost of approximately \$0.6 million per vessel commencing with planned drydocks scheduled after January 1, 2018.
+We began fitting ballast water treatment system ("BWTS") on the remaining 22 vessels in the fleet that do not already have a BWTS fitted, at an additional cost of approximately \$0.6 million per vessel commencing on drydocks scheduled from January 1, 2018.